TeamUp + GoCardless: Now Available in the US, Canada, Australia & New Zealand

 Over the following years, TeamUp saw incredible growth in the UK, prompting an expansion into Europe, aided by GoCardless’ support of the SEPA Direct Debit scheme.
 And with continued success they’ve seen since expanding into the European market - growing 100% year on year - further international expansion was inevitable.

-Now, the GoCardless and TeamUp partnership continues in the US, Canada, Australia, and New Zealand, with TeamUp customers in those regions able to start collecting payments via the relevant local bank debit scheme - whether that’s ACH, PAD, BECS AU, or BECS NZ - today.
+Now, the GoCardless and TeamUp partnership continues in the US, Canada, Australia, and New Zealand, with TeamUp customers in those regions able to start collecting payments via the relevant local bank debit scheme - whether that’s ACH, PAD, BECS, or BECS NZ - today.

 How to get started